MEET TOMASZ DRYBALA

 How leaders can interrupt these loops and restore clarity, adaptability, and long-term decision capacity through neuroscience-based tools

-As part of this work, I’m engaging directly with founders, executives, and senior teams, studying how decision patterns emerge under pressure, and co-developing new models to enhance clarity, timing, and strategic depth.
+As part of this work, I’m engaging directly with CEOs, founders, and executives, studying how decision patterns emerge under pressure, and co-developing new models to enhance clarity, timing, and strategic depth.

 2024 - Present.